 Life of Pi

 The Hobbit: The Desolation of Smaug

-Here are (straight from last year) the winners of the MPSE Golden Reel Awards.
-The caveats from last year still apply (the MPSE Awards were murky until the past decade or so and that the Oscar category only had three nominees before 2006.
-So we can really only look at the last six years for any kind of help at all):
+Here are the previous winners of the MPSE Golden Reel Awards.
+The caveats still apply (the MPSE Awards were murky until the past decade or so and that the Oscar category only had three nominees before 2006.
+So we can really only look at the last couple of years for any kind of help at all):

 Okay, now we’ve reached 2006.
 Now there are five nominees at the Oscars.

 The major trends I see with MPSE is, when a film wins more than once with them, it’s mostly gonna win the Oscar (happened all but one time, which was Avatar, and I feel like that was a situation where they deliberately didn’t want to vote for it, and loved The Hurt Locker.
 Plus action films do better in Sound).
 So that’s one thing to keep in mind when they announce (which is literally the night before the Oscars.
 Way to make it easy on us, guys).

 The other thing I always look at, which is how many times a film won both Editing and Mixing:

 - 1981, Raiders of the Lost Ark (Not really, since the Editing award was a special achievement, but that just means they didn’t have a category that year.
 It would have won if there were other nominees.)